 Stoicism is the practice of rationality and perspective.
 Epictetus warns you to be careful of other peoples state of minds or calamities because, just as I had the power to grieve with alcohol and self-pity (and actually did the first time) or with self-betterment and new enjoyment of life, so does everybody in their life face the same situation, it’s on your shoulders how you are going to take your circumstances.

 See, whatever happens to anybody, is not the situation itself what causes sadness or joy or anything in them, but their views upon it.

 Although it seems at times just unthinkable to think or rationalize yourself into a more empowering state of mind (like when a loved one dies) it is possible with practice.

 ASK BETTER QUESTIONS, SIT DOWN AND WRITE YOUR SOLUTIONS FOR YOUR PROBLEMS AND THE SOLUTIONS WILL BEGIN TO APPEAR.

 This is why, as a stoic.
-You have to be always on thelookout for the right perspective.
-Put things to the test, put your fears to the test, put persons judgements to the test and you’ll start to develop power.
+You have to be always on the lookout for the right perspective.
+Put things to the test, put your fears to the test, put people judgments to the test and you’ll start to develop power.
 The power of perspective and of correct action.
 Just as I decided to take the route on self-betterment after my breakup, so do you can find the best route in any situation.
 Just sit down and write your problems and ask, what would be the best outcome and how would I do it?

-Honestly I cannot emphazise more the need to actually grab a piece of paper and begin writing.
+Honestly, I cannot emphasize more the need to actually grab a piece of paper and begin writing.
 Trust me.

 Stoic answers aim is to provide answers to your deepest questions, which sadly, are almost always never asked.
 Subscribe to receive weekly answers!